drissamri/beautiful-jekyll/_posts/2019-05-21-minimize-aws-lambda-java-cold-starts.md

 title: How to minimize AWS Lambda Java cold starts
 author: Driss Amri
 date: 2019-05-19
 excerpt: You've heard about AWS Lambda and their cold starts and are curious what they are and how to deal with it?
-Let's have a look how bad they really are and what frameworks like Quarkus and Micronaut can do to help together with GraalVM.
+Let's have a look how bad they really are and what frameworks like Quarkus and Micronaut can do.
 tags:
  - Serverless
  - AWS Lambda